life-points/website/content/posts/2018-01-16-things-i-ve-learned-from-my-persian-mother-in-law.md

   - Health
 draft: false
 ---
-I have always been into natural things, but spending time with my Persian Mother in Law opened my world to an even more natural side of life.
+I have always been into natural things, but spending time with my Persian mother-in-law opened my world to an even more natural side of life.
 There are so many amazing ancient remedies from the Persian culture.
 Here are some things that I have learned from her.
 Everything below is quoted from her.
 It is not medical advice and it is up to you if you want to try it.
 I have had success with all of these things.

 1. "Eat **Honey, especially raw**!!!  **Honey** is medicine.
 It can help you when you are feeling faint, because it helps raise your blood sugar.
 It also helps if you burn yourself, because it has a natural healing power.
 It can help with heartburn in the night, because it coats the body with a protective layer.
 Honey and cinnamon mixed together may also help your heart and cholesterol."
 This one has been the hardest for me, because I don't really like honey for some reason, but it does work.
 2. "**Watermelon** helps clean your kidneys.
 The white part of it is the most beneficial.
 Put the white part and pink part of the watermelon in a blender and make a juice with it.
 It is beneficial when you're sick, because it has vitamin C. Watermelon is considered a cold food.
 If your body is more on the warm side, it will balance your body out."